-Using equation 11 to calculate the output voltage is complicated.
-As V{RAMP} changes (due to changes in V{OUT} and V{IN}), V{FB} also varies.
-To improve output-voltage accuracy and simplify the R_2 calculation from equation 11, add a DC-blocking capacitor (C{DC}).
-Figure 8 shows a simplified circuit with external ramp compensation and a DC-blocking capacitor.
-(Equation 10 can then estimate R_1 .)
+Using equation 11 to calculate the output voltage can be complicated.
+Furthermore, as V{RAMP} changes due to changes in V{OUT} and V{IN} , V{FB} also varies.
+To improve the output voltage accuracy and simplify the R_2 calculation from equation 11, add a DC-blocking capacitor (C{DC}).
+Figure 9 shows a simplified circuit with external ramp compensation and a DC-blocking capacitor.
+Equation 10 can then estimate R_1)